 Overdrafts above and beyond your established limit may result in checks or other items being returned to the payee.
 The return item fee of $35 will be charged per item and assessed to your account.
 An OD/NSF notice will be sent to notify you of items paid and/or returned.

 How quickly must I repay my Overdraft Privilege?

-You must bring your accounts positive end-of-day balance within 30 calendar days, but we encourage you to do so earlier—as soon as possible, in fact.
+You must bring your account to a positive end-of-day balance within 30 calendar days.
 If you can’t meet the deadline, you’ll receive a letter from F&M Bank saying that your Overdraft Privilege limit has been suspended and additional items will be returned.